mikesol/purescript-audio-behaviors/README.md

 ### Adding sound via the microphone

 Let's add our voice to the mix!
-We'll put it above a nice low drone
+We'll put it above a nice low drone.

 ```haskell
 scene :: Behavior Number -> Behavior (AudioUnit D1)